-The County is also evaluating all the individual census blocks that are excluded through Paragraphs 7(a) and (b) to determine if development in any of these blocks would further the intent of the Stipulation to the extent that a block may contain group quarters that are allowed to be excluded (per Paragraphs 7(a) and (b), but can not be shown through census data.
+The County is also evaluating all the individual census blocks that are excluded through Paragraphs 7(a) and (b) to determine if development in any of these blocks would further the intent of the Stipulation to the extent that a block may contain group quarters that are allowed to be excluded (per Paragraphs 7(a) and (b), but cannot be shown through census data.

-Appendix E-4: (i) List of Disallowed Projects; (ii) December 10, 2009 letter from NYS DHCR re: 37 Wildwood/Katonah project; (iii) New 37 Wildwood Proforma showing need for FAH funding; and (iv) Somers Senior, LP, (Mews at Baldwin Place) Proforma showing need for additional FAH funding.
+Appendix E-4: (i) List of Disallowed Projects; (ii) December 10, 2009 letter from NYS DHCR re: 37 Wildwood/Katonah project; and (iii) New 37 Wildwood Pro forma showing need for FAH funding.

-(7) Maximizing the Development of Affordable AFFH Units: Pursuant to Paragraph 22(f) of the Stipulation, the County is required to asses the means by which the County can maximize Affordable AFFH Units in eligible municipalities and census blocks with the lowest concentrations of African American and Hispanic residents.
+(7) Maximizing the Development of Affordable AFFH Units: Pursuant to Paragraph 22(f) of the Stipulation, the County is required to assess the means by which the County can maximize Affordable AFFH Units in eligible municipalities and census blocks with the lowest concentrations of African American and Hispanic residents.